 I grew up on a small farm in Fredericksburg, Texas.
 After writing and illustrating a book for a fifth-grade homework assignment, I fell in love and decided right then and there–I wanted to be a writer.

-I went to Texas A&M University and earned a B.S. in Agricultural Journalism.
-No, I didn’t want to write about cows and plows (though 4-H and FFA made college easier with some nice scholarships, of which I’ll always be grateful).
-Much to my dismay, I soon realized journalism wasn’t for me.
+In 2008, I earned a B.S. in Agricultural Journalism from Texas A&M University.
+No, I didn’t want to write about cows and plows, though 4-H and FFA scholarships certainly made college easier, and I’ll always be grateful.
+But much to my dismay, I soon realized journalism wasn’t for me.

 And I didn’t.
+I earned an M.A. in Creative Writing from Southern New Hampshire University.
 I ran marathons.
-I completed a half-ironman, a humbling experience; sixty-year-old women left me in their dust.
-I got scuba certified, which I’d still love to dive with Great Whites if anyone is interested.
-I went skydiving, (though had I not been strapped to a beautiful Australian man, I probably wouldn’t have had the courage to jump).
-I competed for Ms. Texas US and won.
-I competed for Ms. Earth and won, and spent the better part of a year traveling to India, Singapore, the UK and Australia, working with different charities.
+I completed a half-ironman, a humbling experience; triathletes twice my age left me in their dust.
+I earned my PADI certification, which I’d still love to dive with Great Whites if anyone’s interested.
+I went skydiving, though had I not been strapped to a beautiful Australian man, I probably wouldn’t have had the courage to jump.
+I competed in pageants and was crowned Ms. Texas U.S. 2014 and Ms. Earth 2016, and spent the better part of a year traveling to India, Singapore, the U.K., and Australia, working with different charities.

 I had lived.
 But I still felt incomplete.
 I moved to New York, hoping to get closer to the publishing industry and started working part-time on a Ph.D. in Critical and Creative Writing at Bangor University.
 But life happens: I had to put my doctorate on hold.